mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 projects `shell.nix`.
 You probably already have a list with other dev tools you use in there, like `with haskellPackages; [ hlint brittany ghcide ]`.
 Just add `ghcide` in that list and you are good to go.
-See e.g. [this post for a recent summary about a Haskell dev setup with nix](https://discourse.nixos.org/t/nix-haskell-development-2020/6170).
+See e.g. [this post for a recent discussion about a Haskell dev setup with nix](https://discourse.nixos.org/t/nix-haskell-development-2020/6170).
 If you are stuck with an old nixpkgs version, have a look at the end of part 4.